The world’s tallest flagpole. A tiny Maine town. An idea meant to unite people is dividing them

 COLUMBIA FALLS, Maine (AP) — Lobster boat engines rumble to life in quiet coves.
 Lumberjacks trudge deep into the woods.
 Farmers tend expanses of wild blueberries.
-Maine’s Down East region is where the sunlight first kisses a U.S. state’s soil each day, where the vast wilderness and ocean meet in one of the last places on the East Coast unspoiled by development.
+Maine’s Down East region is where the sunlight first kisses the East Coast of the United States each day, where the vast wilderness and ocean meet in one of the last places on the East Coast unspoiled by development.

 Which makes it a striking backdrop to one family’s bold vision for the region: a flagpole jutting upward from the woodlands toward spacious skies — the tallest one ever, reaching higher than the Empire State Building.
 And atop it?
 A massive American flag bigger than a football field, visible from miles away on a clear day.